 *To see our first time in Amsterdam, please use this link: https://halfwindsorfullthrottle.blogspot.com/2019/08/our-trip-to-netherlands-part-1-of.html

 The Czech Republic is also known as Czechia (Česko), just as The French Republic is known as France.
-It is located in the heart of Central Europe.
-It has three regions that are named for ancient areas: Bohemia (initially a principality), Moravia (initially its own dukedom), and Silesia (a Dependency of the Bohemian Crown).
+It has three regions that are named for ancient areas: Bohemia (initially its own principality), Moravia (initially its own dukedom), and Silesia (a Dependency of the Bohemian Crown).
 Their coats of arms form the nation’s coat of arms.

-The Czech Republic has an unusual history of governance.
-It had tribal origins in the 500s, and it was a monarchy from the 800s until the early 2oth-century.
+The nation has an unusual history of governance.
+It had tribal origins in the 500s, and it was a monarchy from the 800s until the early 20th-century.
 The last king died in 1922.
 But he wasn’t Czech; he was Austrian.
 For centuries, the kingdom’s sovereigns were from Austria.
-But the Czech people joined with Slovaks and established their own independent nation in 1918.
+In 1918, Czech people joined with Slovaks and established their own independent nation.
 Like many European powers, they were occupied by Nazis from Germany, and then they were ruled by Soviets from Russia.
-They separated from Slovakia and achieved independence in 1993.
+Czechia separated from Slovakia and achieved independence in 1993.

-The Czech Republic was previously called Bohemia because it was first inhabited by a Celtic tribe named Boii during the Iron Age.
+Czechia was previously called Bohemia because it was first inhabited by a Celtic tribe named Boii during the Iron Age.
+(That is similar to the Republic of Venice being named for the tribe of Venetie).
 In the 550s, Slavic tribes of Czechs arrived and intermingled as the dominant occupants.

 An ancient legend says that three Slavic brothers founded civilizations.
 The brother named Čech established Czech culture.
 After climbing a mountain, he proclaimed to his entourage that they reached the “promised land”, which was plentiful with food and defendable against enemies.

-Václav Havel Airport opened in 1937 on the site of an airfield from 1918.
+We exited the plane into Václav Havel Airport, which opened in 1937 on the site of an airfield from 1918.

 Last year, it experienced a 29% increase in traffic: 13,828,137 passengers coming from 167 destinations on 68 airlines.
-Prague began direct flights to Taipei and Seoul because of a surge in visitors from Taiwan and Korea.
-This year, it will implement direct flights to Sri Lanka and the Kingdom of Thailand.
-It intends to have direct flights to NYC, but NYC insists on exorbitant fees which discourages the Czechs.
-As New Yorkers, we’re embarrassed that our greedy city inhibits direct access to Prague, while Florence, Dubai, Nottingham, Poznan, Moldovia, Uzbekistan, La Palma, Hanoi, New Delhi, Paris, Milan, Beijing, and Amsterdam allow it.
+Prague began direct flights to Taipei and Seoul because of a surge in visitors from Taiwan and South Korea.
+This year, it will implement direct flights to the Buddhist nation of Sri Lanka and the Kingdom of Thailand.

-Travelers can get to the city’s central train station on Airport-Express Buses or local buses to the nearest Metro Station and riding that.
+Travelers can get to the city’s central train station on Airport-Express Buses, or they can take local buses to the nearest Metro Station and use that.

 Like any truly first-world city, Prague wants a convenient railway connection to its airport, and construction began last year.
 (In contrast, NYC uncaringly refuses to spend money to have trains to go directly to either of its airports).
-Taxis are easy to get, too.
+Taxis are easy to get, too, and they're cleaner and more spiffy than NYC cabs.

 Yet, Lewis and I chose a company named Welcome Pickups.
 We discovered it in Madrid, last year.
 It provides chauffeured cars—which are sanitized for 20-minutes between customers—at similar prices to taxis.
-Drivers in each city are knowledgeable locals who enjoy answering questions, and they know your flight/train numbers so they can be ready for your arrival.
+Drivers in each city are knowledgeable to answer questions, and they know your flight/train number so they can be ready for your arrival.
 The company allows one hour for any possible flight delays (unless you contact them beforehand) before charging a fee for additional time.
 That is fair.
 Before our trip, we made an online reservation for one of their cars.
 We got an email notification of the driver’s name, type of car, and license plate.
 The flat-rate price was 725 Czech Crowns ($35) for our 30-minute ride to any destination in the city-center.

 Our driver was a young man named Azamjon.
 He gave us a hearty welcome, and he brought our luggage to his Hyundai i40 Wagon.